rennoraudmae/SuperHajusSudoku/README.md

 - Available games: new_sudoku
 - Join a game inserting id: new_sudoku

-6. If all the blanks are filled then push the button {Join game}
+8. If all the blanks are filled then push the button {Join game}
+9. Finally the sudoku game_field will appear and you can start to play

+**Second Option to join the game, if game is already created**

+Steps from 1.-4. are basically all the same:

+1. Specify the same port number, as you added for server.
+2. Insert the same ip address, as server has.
+3. Insert the username: By logically taken, this should be different from previous player to recognize different players
+4. After that push the button {Connect to server}
+5. In here we can specify new game as described above in point 5. or we can just join with the game which is already created.
+As under Available games should appear "new_sudoku", because previous player/client already made it.
+   So we can just join with the available game.
+6. If new_sudoku or whatever name of the game is inserted into blank "join a game inserting id" then we can start play along by clickin {Join game}
-7. Finally the sudoku game_field will appear and you can start to play
+7. And again the sudoku game_field will appear and you can start to play